Report an Absence

 If you know your student is going to be absent for three or more consecutive days parents should submit the PRE-ARRANGED absence form on this page.
 Make-up work is communicated between the teachers, the student and parents.

 The Northshore School Board, in Policy No. 3122, directs the schools to accept the following as valid reasons to excuse a student from the state requirement to attend school daily.

 - Illness or health condition, verified by parent

 - Disciplinary suspension or expulsion

-- Travel, with prior parent notification to the Attendance office
+- Travel, with a school administrator's approval and prior parent notification to the Attendance office

 School administration is authorized to determine whether an absence may be excused.
 They may decide this based solely on the criteria defined above.